On Generalized Uncertainty Principle: Measurements and Quantum Mechanics

-On other hands, to determine physical quantities like S matrix describing on-mass-shell scattering amplitudes, one need to develop a theory whose ingredients can be deduced from certain quantum field theory.
-For example unitarity and maximal analyticity of the S matrix which basically encode the requirements of causality and non-negative probabilities.
-Actually, there are two possible questions: (i) Is it only the failure of the renormalization methods based on perturbation theory and not the failure of the general relativity theory itself? (ii) Should general relativity be modified in the short distance regime irrespective of the validity of perturbation theory such that the quantum fluctuations of energy and momentum tensor becomes large?
-The significance of the above conflict between general relativity and quantum theory is so profound that we can not prevent ourselves from these difficulties for concentrating towards its resolution.
-The resolution as by now understood is the string theory which can be regarded as a sort of the final outcome of many essential ideas springing from various attempts towards the fundamental theory of all the interactions.
-Although the final answer to the above fundamental question has not yet been obtained, it is at least true by exploring string theory that we are uncovering a multitude of facets of the theory which is useful for strengthing out our understanding of gauge theory and general relativity in quite unexpected way apart from the general understanding of string theories themselves.
-The basic reason to make it possible is that the both of gauge field theory and general relativity are inextricably intertwined in the same framework of string theory.
+On the other hands, in order to determine the physical quantities, which describe on-mass-shell scattering amplitudes, \textit{e.g.}, $S$-matrix, one needs to develop a theory whose ingredients can be deduced from a quantum field theory.
+For example, the unitarity and maximal analyticity conditions of the $S$-matrix encode the requirements of causality and non-negativity of the probabilities.
+In this perspective, there are two possible questions, namely, (i) is it only the failure of perturbative renormalization theory and not the failure of the general relativity theory itself? (ii) should the general relativity be modified at the short distance regimes, irrespective of the validity of the perturbation theory, such that the quantum fluctuations of the energy momentum tensor become large?
+The significance of the above conflict between the general relativity and the quantum theory is so profound that we cannot prevent ourselves from these difficulties in order to concentrate towards its final resolution.
+The resolution as by now understood is that the string theory can be regarded as a sort of the final outcome of many essential ideas springing from various attempts towards the fundamental theory of the all known interactions.
+The final answer of both the above questions has not yet been fundamentally obtained.
+However, it is at least true from the exploration of the string theory \cite{GreenSchwarzWitten},\cite{Polchinski} that we are uncovering a multitude of the facets of the theory.
+Apart from the general understanding of string theories themselves, this could be useful in order to strengthen out our understanding of the gauge theory and general relativity in a quite unexpected way.
+The basic reason to make such a framework possible is the fact that both the gauge field theories and general relativity are inextricably intertwined as the same facets of the string theory.

-\section{Stringy Uncertainty Principle.}
+\section{Stringy Uncertainty Principle}